 Speaking of bar areas, you can’t get much better than a bar cart.
 This beauty comes in silver and gold and with two levels it boasts more than enough storage for your favourite tipple!

 If you’ve seen any of my other interiors posts you’ll know I’m a big fan of anything copper, so these pendant lights are totally up my street.
 These would look great hung low over a dining table or maybe over a kitchen counter with some bar stools.
 These lights actually inspired me to research granite countertop installers near me so I could find which type of granite would go best as if I decide to redo my kitchen.

-This plant stand is a great way to bring a touch of vintage style to your home without fully committing to a mid-century decor scheme.
+Talking about the plant stand in the picture, it is a great way to bring a touch of vintage style to your home without fully committing to a mid-century décor scheme.
 If you veer more towards minimalism and like to decorate with plants then this stand would be a perfect addition.

 Ah the Eames Eiffel Chair, the oh so typical mid-century chair.
 I’ve lusted after these for years, one day I’m determined to have a kitchen or dining table populated with these chairs in different colours.

 This side table works as a TV stand or low console table.
 Those hairpin legs are a common feature in mid-century furniture design and a great minimalist style.